cloud66-oss/roleback/README.md

 Roleback.can?(:editor, resource: :post, :delete) # => false
 ```

+When checking for permissions, Rolebacks looks for the most explicit rule that matches the given parameters and works its way down to the least explicit.
+Deny rules always win over grant rules.

 ### `User` class
 If you have a `User` class, Roleback will automatically, add a `can?` method to it: